Preffet/C-Reliable-UDP-File-Transfer-Protocol/README.md

 ---------------------------------------------------------------------------

-#### **The purpose of this project is to demonstrate two file transfer protocols:**
+## The purpose of this project
+This project demonstrates two file transfer protocols:
 - Reliable file transfer (RFT) with positive acknowledgement in the absence of errors
 - Reliable file transfer (RFT) with positive acknowledgement and retransmission  – an example of a PAR protocol

-#### **The RFT application comprises client and server applications:**
-- rft_client
-- rft_server

-The server has to be ran in one terminal window and the client in another terminal window either on the same host (in which case the server address will be 127.0.0.1) or a different host (in which case the server address will be for an external IP interface).
+The RFT application comprises client and server applications.
+The server (rft_server) has to be ran in one terminal window and the client (rft_client) in another terminal window either on the same host (in which case the server address will be 127.0.0.1) or a different host (in which case the server address will be for an external IP interface).

 ---------------------------------------------------------------------------

 ## Ways to run the project

 #### **Using the provided shell scripts**
-The following two shell scripts are provided as convenient ways to the run the applications:
+The following two shell scripts are provided as convenient ways to run the applications:

 - run-server.sh to compile and run the rft_server
 (which also compiles the rft_client)

 - run-client.sh to compile and run the rft-client

 By default, the run-server.sh script will compile the applications and start the server on port 20333, and the run-client.sh script will start